kragen/dumpulse/README.md

 system calls, but they do include time in udpserver’s `dumpulse_send_packet` and `dumpulse_get_timestamp` functions.

-For a more quantitative measure, sending a million variable-setting packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux, running on a 1.6 GHz Intel Pentium N3700.
+For a more empirical measure, sending a million variable-setting packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux, running on a 1.6 GHz Intel Pentium N3700.
 Handling nonsense packets took roughly the same amount of time.
 This works out to about 400 ns per packet, or 6.3 μs if we include the system time.
 Roughly, the health report takes about 40 times as long as processing a heartbeat.

+A more bare-bones test in a loop handles the same heartbeat packet 1 billion times sequentially in 27–29 seconds on my laptop, so each packet requires some 27–29 nanoseconds; on a single core, my laptop could thus handle some 35 million heartbeat requests per second.
+XXX this is with an optimized Adler and is thus perhaps not entirely comparable with the above results.

 Testing and prerequisites
 -------------------------